lick images to enlarge)

 knew the whereabouts of the sign.
 After

-couple years of investigation, Jimmy Aritakis located the sign.
+couple years of investigation, Jimmy Aretakis located the sign.
 He

 called me and said, "I found it!!!!")
 It was in the back yard of the fellow who had the foresight and